-Large passenger water vessels include ferries, cruise ships, tour boats, sport-fishing boats, airboats, whale-watching boats, air boats, pontoons and privately owned boats and yachts.
+Large passenger water vessels include ferries, cruise ships, tour boats, sport-fishing boats, airboats, whale-watching boats, airboats, pontoons, and privately owned boats and yachts.
 They can be either commercial or recreational vessels.

-Amphibious boats known as duck boats are not recommended due to the hybrid (land to sea) nature of these vehicles, the notable lack of regulation around safety and evacuation protocols and the severity of loss with recent duck boat accidents.
+Amphibious boats known as duck boats are not recommended due to the hybrid (land to sea) nature of these vehicles, the notable lack of regulation around safety and evacuation protocols, and the severity of loss with recent duck boat accidents.

-Note: Small craft, such as canoes, kayaks, rowboats, small sailboats, waterski or wakeboard boats are not considered offshore / large passenger water vessels.
+Note: Small craft, such as canoes, kayaks, row boats, small sailboats, and waterski or wakeboard boats are not considered offshore / large passenger water vessels.
 If you plan to use these types of small craft, see the individual activity's safety activity checkpoints for the type of small craft you will be using.

-- Free basic boating safety courses for each state and where to borrow life jackets in all 50 states: Boat U.S. Foundation - Resources, regulations, and statistics: U.S. Coast Guard\ - Federal requirements for recreational boats: U.S. Coast Guard Boater's Guide
+- Free basic boating safety courses for each state and where to borrow life jackets in all 50 states: Boat U.S. Foundation - Resources, regulations, and statistics: U.S. Coast Guard

-\The United States Coast Guard app (IOS and Android) provides state boating information, a checklist of required safety equipment, and a way to report hazards, pollution, or suspicious situations.
+The United States Coast Guard app (iOS and Android) provides state boating information, a checklist of required safety equipment, and a way to report hazards, pollution, or suspicious situations.

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the ship or boat operator to determine any access or safety steps that need to be arranged in advance.
 For more information visit the United States Access Board for information on ADA Passenger Vessels Accessibility Guidelines.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider troop members' confidence on or around water.
+Swimming ability can greatly impact participant comfort in aquatic settings.
+Check in with families and help build progressive experiences or options to support participation.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,